Nasir-Bilal/sfml_Installed_vs_project/README.md

 - **Collision Detection**: Prevents the red square from passing through the blue square or moving outside the window boundaries.
 - **Window Size**: The game window is sized at 1000x500.

-## Getting Started

-I have created this repository so that you don't have to install SFML separately.
-Everything you need is included in the repo.
-Just follow the instructions below to get started.

 ### Prerequisites